 21. Be a kid in the Coombs Country Candy store

-- Port Alberni is at the terminus of Vancouver Island’s longest inlet.
-The Alberni inlet extends 25 miles (40 km) inland from the Pacific Ocean at Barklay Sound on the west coast.
+- The town is at the terminus of Vancouver Island’s longest inlet.
+The Alberni Inlet extends 25 miles (40 km) inland from the Pacific Ocean at Barkley Sound on the west coast.

 - Port Alberni lies within the territory of two Nuu-chah-nulth First Nations, the Tseshaht and the Hupacasath.